Aprilov High School: After 1987

 In 1988, the school acquired a new status, becoming a high school with a humanitarian profile, which studies subjects such as literature, history, philosophy and arts.
 Initially, the program contained elements of classical education such as the study of Old Bulgarian and Latin, the history of culture and the history of philosophy.
 A few years later, the study of ancient languages dropped out of the program with the aim that the foreign language profile is strengthened.

 In 1992, after its transformation into a state school, it received its current name, the National Aprilov High School.
 At that time the Aprilov High School was housed in the building of the Mathematical High School.
 In 1996, a decision was made by the Gabrovo Municipal Council to return the school to its historic building in the city center, which for the previous few decades housed the National Museum of Education, founded in 1973.
 On February 9, 1998, the President Petar Stoyanov together with the mayor Nikolay Dachev inaugurated the renovated historical building of the Aprilov High School.
 This happened after a 25-year interruption of school activities in this building.
 From 1992 to 1996 the two institutions were administratively merged under the name National Aprilov High School with a museum of education.
 This merger has been terminated.
 The museum is still housed in the west wing of the same building.

 On the occasion of the 175th anniversary of its founding in 2010, the school received the badge of honor of the President Georgi Parvanov "for the continuation of the national educational tradition and for remarkable achievements in modern education".

 Education

-The school is ranked among the most elite secondary schools in the Bulgaria.
+The school is ranked among the most elite secondary schools in Bulgaria.
 Currently, it enrolls students in 3 language and 2 humanitarian classes.
-The main foreign languages studied are English and German, and in addition to them, French and Greek are taught as second languages.
+The main foreign languages studied are English and German, and in addition to them, French and Spanish are taught as second languages.
 The humanitarian profiles are Bulgarian language and literature and history.
 Many specialized and extracurricular forms of education are also offered.

-Over the years, graduates of the school have been winners of prestigious national and international student competitions.
+Over the years, graduates of the school have been winners of national and international student competitions.
 According to data, 95% of the school's graduates continue their education in universities.